-A quick and easy version of this classic French hollandaise sauce, made in a blender.
+Here's a quick and easy version of the classic French hollandaise sauce made in a blender.
 Read for eggs benedict in 10 minutes!

 - 3 egg yolks (see how to separate eggs)